demiglace0505/angular-course/readme.md

 ##### Creating a Model for Recipes

 We created a model *recipe.model.ts* for our recipes.
-A model is simply a class that outlines what a recipe should look like.
+A model is simply a typescript class that outlines what a recipe should look like.

 ``` javascript
 export class Recipe {